CN-TU/pysdoclust-stream/evaluation_tests/README.md

 ## Dependencies

-We recommend using a clean python virtual environment:
+In case of conflicts with package-versions, we recommend using a clean python virtual environment:

         python3 -m venv venv